Get Started

 2. Adversarial Cross-Examination

-Before any verdict is generated, your case is run through an adversarial step: the system constructs the strongest possible argument for the opposing side.
+Before any report is generated, your situation is run through an adversarial step: the system constructs the strongest possible argument for the opposing side.
 Only after that opposing case has been built and stress-tested do we evaluate which side a court is more likely to favor.

 This eliminates one of the most common failure modes of AI legal tools - confirming whatever narrative the user provides.
 If your case has a fatal weakness, we want to find it now, not after you've spent $20,000 on filings.